hmf/mae/README.md

 ```
 <!--- cSpell:enable --->

 That is a total of 158.6Gb.
 Why does t not fit in 179G?
 Why does the OS report 170GB used?

-Add the following bid to the Docker image:
+Add the following bind to the Docker image:

 <!--- cSpell:disable --->
 ```json